The AGE Thrive Social & Wellness Center – Austin is located in Central Austin at the Historic AGE building (map and directions).

 Tips for the First Day

-- Work with the adult day health center staff to develop a “role” for your loved one, possibly as a “volunteer” or member of a social club.
+- Work with the Thrive Social & Wellness Center staff to develop a “role” for your loved one, possibly as a “volunteer” or member of a social club.

 - Give your loved one a reason to attend.
 Tell them the doctor recommended it, or ask them to do it as a favor to you.

-- Do not talk about attending the adult day center until the first day.
+- Do not talk about attending the Thrive Social & Wellness Center until the first day.
 Planning ahead may make your loved one more anxious.

 - Do not ask your loved one if they want to attend or not.
 Tell them that you are bringing them to the adult day center to try it out.
 Be as matter of fact as possible.